iconify/iconify-figma/README.md

 However, it is currently available only here.
 Figma community shows old version.

-Before publishing new version, I need to create a video tutorial to help users migrate.
-This should take few weeks...

 ### New features

 Version 4 has been completely rewritten.
 It includes many new shiny features, which should all work in development preview.